daniel-enqz/ruby-corners-100/TDD/README.md

 > They will test a specific part of your code.
 Like a class or method.

 ## 👆Integration Tests:
 > They will test that a different parts of the application work together.
 They can also drive the writing of unit tests.

+### As steps in your integration tests fail, that can point you toward the units that need to be built to build the feature.